You’ll love this creamy cauliflower Alfredo if you are looking for an Alfredo sauce without heavy cream.

 Fresh parsley

 Finely chopped flat-leaf parsley on top makes this recipe more interesting.
-Parsley, cauliflower, and parmesan are incredible, so try to add them if you can.
+Parsley, cauliflower, and parmesan are an incredible trio.

 Extra veggies

-While cauliflower Alfredo sauce is delicious as is, you can make this dish more complete by adding roasted or air-fried cauliflower or broccoli.
+While cauliflower Alfredo sauce is delicious as is, you can add texture to your pasta by garnishing with air-fried cauliflower or roasted broccoli.

 Cauliflower Alfredo with broccoli